PabloRodriguezRomero/Cloud-projects/README.md

 + **AWS Lambda:** Logic processing of events.
 + **DynamoDB:** Flexible and easy-to-scale Database.

-Any help on OAuth2 issues will be appreciated! :)
+Any help on OAuth2 issues will be appreciated! :smile: